vectordotdev/vector/website/docs/reference/sinks/splunk_hec.md

 <Field
   common={true}
   defaultValue={null}
-  enumValues={{"ndjson":"Each event is encoded into JSON and the payload is new line delimited.","text":"Each event is encoded into text via the `message` key and the payload is new line delimited."}}
+  enumValues={{"json":"Each event is encoded into JSON and the payload is new line delimited.","text":"Each event is encoded into text via the `message` key and the payload is new line delimited."}}
-  examples={["ndjson","text"]}
+  examples={["json","text"]}
   name={"encoding"}
   path={null}
   relevantWhen={null}